 - 1 teaspoon coconut oil, melted and cooled slightly (so it doesn’t curdle your egg!)

 - 1 teaspoon vanilla extract

 1) Heat your waffle iron.
-I use the highest setting on mine, but experiment with what works for you.
+I use the highest setting on mine, but experiment with what works for yours.

-4) Cook until they are browned and crispy – usually it’s longer than the time allowed for your waffle iron’s default setting.
+7) Cook until they are browned and crispy – usually, it’s longer than the time allowed for your waffle iron’s default setting.

 I love it with a little melted earth balance & pure maple syrup, or with peanut butter and maple syrup.
 (The homemade coffee vanilla peanut butter from Run Fast Eat Slow is especially delicious on this!)

 I use unsweetened original flavor almond milk since I don’t want the extra sugar or vanilla flavor in many almond milks!

 Here’s the waffle iron I used – I love the deeper pockets you get with a Belgian waffle maker!

 Let me know if you try this healthy waffle recipe!
 And If you try any variations or toppings that you love, be sure to share!
 I’d love to hear and try it myself!